 I stand outside and feel the sun on my face and shoulders and it makes me happy.

 I’m half way through the worst of it and I have 6 days to make the most of feeling well, to play with my children, to laugh with my husband and to catch up on all of the calls, texts and emails.
 People love me.
 They want me to to be here and I want to be here with them.

 I’m grateful for the love and support of my family and friends who are helping me get through this.
 Thank you.

 It’s truly horrific.
 I hate it.
 But it’s temporary.
 It doesn’t feel like it now but I know it will end.

 Just in case you missed my follow up post, I wanted to update anyone reading this one that I didn’t stay feeling like this for long.
 In fact each day since I’ve felt better in every way and my family and friends have really rallied round.

-I have my third AC chemo tomorrow and I’m doing everything I can to change my mindset about it.
-Instead of thinking about about it as ‘poisoning me’, I’m focusing on it killing off those cancer cells (if there are any left!) and helping me, not harming me.
+I have my third AC chemo experience tomorrow and I’m doing everything I can to change my mindset about it.
+Instead of ‘poisoning me’, it’s killing off those cancer cells (if there are any left!) and helping me, not harming me.